emsi76/node-js_pdf-signer/README.md

 ## Bottom line
 A PKCS#7 PDF signature is a strong technical foundation for a legally binding signature, but its actual legal enforceability depends on the jurisdiction, the certificate trust chain, and whether the circumstances demonstrate clear signing intent.
 For high-stakes documents, pairing it with a qualified certificate and a trusted timestamp gives you the strongest legal footing.
-I’m not a lawyer — for anything with significant legal consequences, it’s worth consulting one familiar with e-signature law in your jurisdiction.​​​​​​​​​​​​​​​​
+__I’m not a lawyer — for anything with significant legal consequences, it’s worth consulting one familiar with e-signature law in your jurisdiction.__
+​​​​
 ## Thanks

 Thanks to <a href="https://claude.ai/"><img src="https://claude.ai/favicon.ico" height="16" /> claude ai</a> for successful co-working on this project.